api3dao/vitepress-docs/docs/reference/airnode/next/concepts/gas-prices.md

 ## sanitizedProviderRecommendedGasPrice

-The `sanitizedProviderRecommendedGasPrice` strategy builds upon `providerRecommendedGasPrice` strategy by leveraging Base Fee reported in block header also ensuring that the gas price remains reasonable and capped based on specified parameters when necessary.
-The strategy calculates the gas estimation by using the `providerRecommendedGasPrice`.
-It then compares this value to the Base Fee multiplied by the baseFeeMultiplierThreshold.
-If the multiplied gas estimation exceeds the threshold, it multiplies the Base Fee with the baseFeeMultiplier, adds the priorityFee, and returns this value.
+The `sanitizedProviderRecommendedGasPrice` strategy builds upon the `providerRecommendedGasPrice` strategy to ensure that the gas price remains reasonable and capped based on specified parameters.
+The strategy estimates gas by first determining the `providerRecommendedGasPrice`.
+It then compares this value, multiplied by `recommendedGasPriceMultiplier`, to the Base Fee reported in block headers multiplied by the `baseFeeMultiplierThreshold`.
+If the former is greater than the latter, it multiplies the Base Fee with the `baseFeeMultiplier`, adds the `priorityFee`, and returns this value.
 Otherwise, it returns the value from the `providerRecommendedGasPrice` strategy.
-Similar to the former, it sets the transaction to`type 0` and a `gasPrice` value.
+Similar to the former, it sets the transaction to `type 0` and a `gasPrice` value.

 ```json
 {